powmedia/backbone-forms/README.md

 - **email**: Checks it is a valid email address
 - **url**: Checks it is a valid URL
 - **match**: Checks that the field matches another.
 The other field name must be set in the `field` option.
 - **regexp**: Runs a regular expression.
 Requires the `regexp` option, which takes a compiled regular expression.
+Setting the `match` option to `false` ensures that the regexp does NOT pass.

 ####Examples